birdie89/toadcastle/my-website/docs/intro.md

 ## Generate a new site

+I am making changes to this page - I can see it real time - weeee

 Generate a new Docusaurus site using the **classic template**.

 The classic template will automatically be added to your project after you run the command: